International Rescue Committee

 ESSENTIAL POSITION FUNCTIONS:

-- Able to commit at least 2 hours a week for two months; schedule is otherwise flexible
+Able to commit at least eight hours a month for four months; schedule is otherwise flexible

-- Communicate hours and progress on a bi-weekly basis to IRC
+Communicate hours and activities on a monthly basis to IRC

-- Willing to adhere to IRC volunteer and workplace policies, including confidentiality policies and respect for refugee experiences
+Willing to adhere to IRC volunteer and workplace policies, including confidentiality policies and respect for family experiences

-- Ability to communicate clearly and effectively in English; additional fluency in a refugee language preferred
+Ability to communicate clearly and effectively in English; additional fluency in a refugee language a plus

 Reports to: Lyn Spataro, Volunteer Coordinator